Mary Queen of Scots Way

 The Mary Queen of Scots Way goes beside and through the Arrochar Alps and hills of Loch Lomond, past the Menteith hills, along the length of the Ochils to the Lomonds of Fife.
 The Way goes above 1000 ft (300 m) several times, reaching its highest point at Cadger’s Yett, north of Glendevon, some 1425 ft (435m) above sea level.

-This guidebook contains everything a walker needs to plan and enjoy their holiday:
+This guidebook contains everything you need to plan and enjoy the Mary Queen of Scots Way:

 - detailed description of the route from west to east

 - summary of each section with terrain, grade and refreshments

 - map of the entire route in 6 drop-down panels (1:110,000)

 - section about the tragic life of Mary Queen of Scots

 - practical information about public transport and travel